JoshFinlayAU/BetterIndex/README.md

+# Preface

-So I decided to try this AI code bullshit.
+### So I decided to try this AI code bullshit.
 After about 3 hours of fucking around, going backward and forward with more conversation than I have with humans every day, this is the result.
 I probably wrote about an 8th of the actual code.
 I do like how clean it is through, thats refreshing.
 I honestly don't know how anyone who doesn't know how to write code can produce anything really worth while with these tools because I had to read everything it generated, understand it and instruct it how to do things in a way that would work.
 Without that knowledge it would have produced a turd 💩 for sure.

 Anyway, here it is!